PixelAddicts/AppEngage-SDKs/Coco2d-x SDK/README.md

  nGageX::startnGageSession("<Your apps nGage SDK Key");
 ```

-When your application exits, call function ngage.onDestroy().
+When your application exits, call function **nGageX::onDestroy();**.
 Any location will do as long as it is the last call before the app exits.
 ```Java
 nGageX::onDestroy();
 ```